eccelerators/SimStm/README.rst

  ld operand1

-Calculate logarithmus dualis of variable operand1 value.
+The ``ld`` instruction does calculates logarithmus dualis of variable operand1 value.
 The resulting value is in variable operand1 value after the operation.
 The function returns the number of the utmost set bit, e.g., 4 for the input 16.
 It returns 0 for the input 0 too since this is the best approximation in a